 Lake City is a tiny city located in the state of Michigan.
 With a population of 843 people and two constituent neighborhoods, Lake City is the 501st largest community in Michigan.

-When you are in Lake City, you'll notice that it is more blue-collar than most other communities in America.
-35.46% of Lake City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lake City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lake City is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Lake City who work in sales jobs (20.15%), food service (9.69%), and personal care services (8.93%).
+There are especially a lot of people living in Lake City who work in sales jobs (23.76%), food service (10.97%), and personal care services (9.14%).

-The per capita income in Lake City in 2010 was $16,941, which is low income relative to Michigan and the nation.
-This equates to an annual income of $67,764 for a family of four.
+The per capita income in Lake City in 2010 was $15,912, which is low income relative to Michigan and the nation.
+This equates to an annual income of $63,648 for a family of four.
+Lake City also has one of the higher rates of people living in poverty in the nation, with 35.23% of its population below the federal poverty line.

 The most common language spoken in Lake City is English.
 Other important languages spoken here include Spanish and Russian.